Folly Hill – Bigbury on Sea, Devon.

 Railings were fixed to the tops of the terrace walls.

 The bar top was made from polished concrete.

 Part of the terrace cantilevered out over the lower levels.

-As challenging as this job was, it was worth it just for the views.
+As challenging as this job was, when completed it was time to sit down, relax and take in the views.